-Fig. 45: New TwinCAT3 project in the project folder explorer
+Fig. 40: New TwinCAT 3 project in the project folder explorer expand the pull-down menu:

 Generally, TwinCAT can be used in local or remote mode.
-Once the TwinCAT system including the user interface (standard) is installed on the respective PLC, TwinCAT can be used in local mode and thereby the next step is "Insert Device [> 54]".
+Once the TwinCAT system including the user interface (standard) is installed on the respective PLC (locally), TwinCAT can be used in local mode and the process can be continued with the next step, "Insert Device [> 53]".

-If the intention is to address the TwinCAT runtime environment installed on a PLC as development environment remotely from another system, the target system must be made known first.
+If the intention is to address the TwinCAT runtime environment installed on a PLC remotely from another system used as a development environment, the target system must be made known first.
 Via the symbol in the menu bar: